triasha72/atlanta-mobility-resilience-digital-twin/README.md

 ## Outputs

-After a successful run, you should see:
+After a successful run, one should see:

 ```text
 outputs/